How to Detect GameGuardian on Rooted Android in Android Games

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect Game Guardian on a Rooted Android device on Android apps using Appdome
+How to Implement Detect Game Guardian on a Rooted Android device in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect Game Guardian on a Rooted Android device without an SDK or gateway: